thenexthub/Codira/docs/OwnershipManifesto.md

 ## Introduction

-Adding "ownership" to Swift is a major feature with many benefits for programmers.
+Adding "ownership" to Codira is a major feature with many benefits for programmers.
 This document is both a "manifesto" and a "meta-proposal" for ownership: it lays out the basic goals of the work, describes a general approach for achieving those goals,